Back to Blog

 Mistakes That Kill Your CRP Earnings

 1. Making videos under 1 minute.
-Seems obvious, but we still see creators posting 45-second videos and wondering why their earnings are low.
 Aim for 1:30 to 2:30 — long enough to qualify, short enough to retain attention.

 2. Optimizing for views instead of watch time.
-A clickbait video that gets 1M views but people leave after 10 seconds earns less than a 100K-view video where people watch 90% of it.
+A 100K-view video where people watch 90% earns more than a 1M-view video people leave after 10 seconds.

 Track CRP performance by niche